 Why People Start Compensation Claims?

 The purpose of compensation claims is to attempt to make you no worse off than you would have been if the accident had not happened.
-It is not designed to punish others.
+It does not aim to punish others.
 The law recognizes that it is not always possible to undo things that have happened, and that sometimes money is the only way to recognize that someone has suffered pain or loss.
-It is a way for the person who was responsible for your accident to acknowledge that they have done wrong and for you to feel that your pain and suffering following your accident of injury has been taken seriously.
-Compensation claims are an essential part of our justice system, making sure that those who have been hurt due to someone else’s carelessness or negligence are taken seriously and get the justice they deserve.
+It is a way for the person who was responsible for your accident to acknowledge that they have done wrong and for you to feel that your pain and suffering following your accident or injury has been taken seriously.
+Compensation claims are an essential part of our justice system, making sure that those who have been hurt due to someone else’s carelessness or negligence should get the justice they deserve.

 When Am I Entitled To Claim For Compensation?

-Compensation claims are only allowed where someone is at fault.
-In law, people are required to take reasonable care that they do not cause accidents or injure others.
-This is especially true for employers, who have what is called a ‘duty of care’.
-This means that your employer needs to make sure that they have taken all reasonable steps to make your workplace as safe as possible.
+We give compensation claims where someone is at fault.
+In law, people take reasonable care that they do not cause accidents or injure others.
+This is especially true for employers, who have a ‘duty of care’.
+Your employer should take all reasonable steps to make your workplace as safe as possible.
 This includes providing you with personal protective equipment (PPE), any training required to allow you to do your job safely and removing any hazards that it is practical to remove and highlighting others so that you know to be careful.
 If these things have not been done and you are injured as a result, you may be able to put in a no win no fee compensation claim.
-In general, you are allowed to claim for compensation when an accident has taken place as a result of someone either taking action which put you at risk or not taking action to minimize the risks to you and where you are hurt as a result.
+In general, you can get compensation when you meet an accident because of someone else fault.

 Compensation Claims Payouts And Amounts

-The amount of compensation you are entitled to claim following an accident or injury varies hugely.
-There are guidelines in place to suggest the typical range of payments for particular kinds of injuries, but these ranges are very broad to allow for a wide range of factors that might influence the payments.
-Our expert no win no fee personal injury solicitors will be able to give you a better idea as to how much compensation you might expect to receive for your claim.
+The amount of compensation you deserve to claim following an accident or injury varies hugely.
+There are guidelines in place to suggest the typical range of payments for particular kinds of injuries.
+But these ranges are very broad to allow for a wide range of factors that might influence the payments.
+Our expert no win no fee personal injury solicitors will be able to give you a better idea.
+They will tell you how much compensation you might expect to receive for your claim.

 How Much Will It Cost To Start My Compensation Claim?

-With our no win no fee arrangements, you will not need to pay anything upfront to make a compensation claim for your accident or injury, whether it is as part of a road traffic accident, an accident at work or out in public.
-We will take over all of the arrangements and you will only have to pay if we are able to win your claim.
-This allows us to take all of the risk out of making a claim to get you the compensation you are entitled to.
-There are a very limited set of circumstances under which we are not able to offer no win no fee arrangements, for example clinical negligence or if your accident was as a result of someone else carrying out a criminal act.
-Under these circumstances, we would discuss the available options with you to make sure that you have the best possible chance of getting the justice you deserve.
+With our no win no fee arrangements, you will pay nothing to make a compensation claim for your accident.
+It could be a road traffic accident, an accident at work or out in public.
+We will take over all of the arrangements.
+You will only have to pay if we are able to win your claim.
+We take all of the risk out of making a claim to get you the compensation you deserve.
+Under limited circumstances, we are not able to offer no win no fee arrangements.
+An example is a clinical negligence or if your accident causes because of someone else carrying out a criminal act.
+Under these circumstances, we would discuss the available options with you.
+We make sure that you have the best possible chance of getting the justice you deserve.

 How Do I Start A Compensation Claim?

 To start making a claim for compensation, call our team of experienced no win no fee personal injury solicitors.
 We will talk you through the process and find out exactly what has happened to you.
 We will then be able to tell you how much compensation you might expect to receive.
-Once you have signed a no win no fee agreement with us, we will be able to begin the process of getting you the payments you deserve.
+When you sign a no win no fee agreement with us, we will begin the process of getting you the payment.
 Compensation is there to make sure that you don’t lose out as a result of your accident or injury.
-Call us now on 0121 565 4317 or apply online to find out how we can help you to obtain justice after your accident.
+Call us now on 0121 565 4317 and ask any query.
+You can also apply online to find out how we can help you to obtain justice after your accident.